DataDog/KubeHound/docs/queries/gremlin.md

 Additional tips:
 - For queries to be displayed in the UI, try to limit the output to 1000 elements or less
-- Enable [large cluster optimizations](TODO) if queries are returning too slowly
+- Enable `large cluster optimizations` via configuration file if queries are returning too slowly
 - Try to filter the initial element of queries by namespace/service/app to avoid generating too many results, for instance `g.V().hasLabel("Container").has("namespace", "your-namespace")`